lil-org/how-to-sync-nft-folders/README.md

 1 folder = 1 attestation

-read and write folders in 5 steps
+read and write folders in 5 steps:

 ### 1️⃣ upload `FolderSnapshot` json to ipfs
 ```swift